Physical Therapy For Patellofemoral Pain

 What Is Patellofemoral Pain Caused By?

-Some factors may contribute to the development of patellofemoral pain.
+Some additional factors may also contribute to the development of patellofemoral pain.

 These include: